State of Hawaii Organization of Police Officers

 The State of Hawaii Organization of Police Officers (SHOPO) is a police union and political action committee located in Honolulu which represents police across the state of Hawaii.
 Consisting of a separate chapter for each of the four counties in the state along with a statewide board of directors, SHOPO has engaged in lobbying and legal efforts to keep police misconduct files private, and roughly 10 percent of its spending is focused on advertising to promote police officers and the union itself.

 Establishment and structure

 SHOPO was founded in 1971 after a law passed by the Hawaii State Legislature in 1970 gave police officers in the state the right to be in a union.

-There is a separate chapter of SHOPO for each of the four counties represented, including Honolulu, Kauai, Maui, and Hawaii.
+There is a separate chapter of SHOPO for each of the four counties represented, including Honolulu, Kauaʻi, Maui, and Hawaii.
 Each chapter has a chairperson who also sits on the board of directors for SHOPO as a whole.
 Other members of the board include three at-large directors as well as a secretary, a treasurer, and a vice president and president.
 As of July 2020, the treasurer was James “Kimo” Smith; as of July 2021, the president was Malcolm Lutu, a sergeant in the Honolulu Police Department.